parson-AG/cidm-graph-iirds-sample/README.md

 The example follows the scenario from **“Hey, DITA!
 Talk to me!”**:

-- a fictional fan is documented in a DITA-derived iiRDS package
+- A fictional fan is documented in a DITA-derived iiRDS package
-- a supplier provides a second iiRDS package for the fan’s induction motor
+- A supplier provides a second iiRDS package for the fan’s induction motor
 - Apache Jena Fuseki loads the package metadata and the iiRDS ontology
 - SPARQL queries find relevant topics without reading the DITA or HTML content
-- one additional relationship connects the two manufacturers’ component identifiers
+- One additional relationship connects the two manufacturers’ component identifiers
-- a property-path query then finds related supplier information
+- A property-path query then finds related supplier information

 The sample is intended for technical writers, information architects, knowledge-modeling practitioners, and developers experimenting with graph-based knowledge hubs that can be used for content delivery portals and retrieval-augmented generation (Graph RAG).